Residents

 I am thinking about installing renewable energy.
 What should I do?

 Consider pursuing energy efficiency first.
 Although a new hot water heater or extra insulation are not as glamorous as solar panels, they are far more cost effective.
-In addition, should you then choose to pursue renewable energy options a much smaller system will be required.
+In addition, should you then choose to pursue renewable energy options you won’t need as large a system.
 The combination of efficiency and renewables is a great way to save money over time and reduce your carbon emissions.

 Massachusetts receives a fair amount of sunlight, even during overcast winter days.
-However, in our climate you may be better served by solar thermal equipment rather than solar electric (photovoltaic cells).
-Modern solar thermal equipment exists to heat your home, or provide hot water.
+Depending on your building, you may be a good candidate for solar electric (photovoltaic) panels, or for a solar thermal installation.
+Modern solar thermal equipment exists to heat your home or provide hot water, and for many buildings it is a more cost-effective option than solar electric generation.

 Read more about your renewable energy options.